Antiz96/Ankama-Launcher-Container/README.md

 The container will be rebuilt periodically to address any significant changes and prevent potentially breaking ones.

-To upgrade the container after a [new release](https://github.com/Antiz96/Ankama-Launcher-Container/releases) has been made, re-pull the container again to get the new version:
+To upgrade the container after a [new release](https://github.com/Antiz96/Ankama-Launcher-Container/releases) has been made, pull the container image to get the new version:
 *Example below with the `latest` tag, but you can use [any other tagged version if you prefer](https://ghcr.io/Antiz96/ankama-launcher).*
 *Substitute `docker` by `podman` if you use that.*